-The majority of the participants who completed the piloting were female, with this group accounting for a total of sixty three percent.
-That means that more than 1/3 of the participants were women.
+The majority of the participants who completed the piloting were females, accounting for a total of 63%.
+This means that more than 1/3 of the participants were women.
 An expected rate since the majority of kidney patients' caregivers are women, please see Chart 1.0 below.